jakegough-jaytwo/jaytwo.TimeZones/README.md

 - Store evrything in UTC.
 Work with UTC everywhere you can in your code.
 - Include Utc in your variable names and database columns to remove any question.
 - If you're working with a local time, include context with your names.
 In a CRM system, `userLocalStartTime` is not the same as `clientLocalStartTime`.
 - Use only Unix/Tzdb/Olson time zones.
 Don't even bother with Windows Time zones.
-The battle ended, and windows lost.
+The battle is over; Windows lost.
 - Don't try to imply meaning with `DateTimeKind.Utc` vs `DateTimeKind.Local`.
-If you have trouble with (de)serialization, look at DateTimeKind first.
+If you have trouble with (de)serialization (especially XML `DataSet` and `DataContract`), look at `DateTimeKind`.

 ## Highlights